PhoneIn/docs/docs/InstallationGuide/installing_phonein.md

 # Installing the Phonein Intercom

-Your Phonein intercom is intended to entirely replace your old intercom phone as the Phonein smart intercom includes all the functions of your current doorphone right on the device, as well as having all the additional smart features detailed in the [User Guide](/UserGUide/using_app).
+Your Phonein intercom is intended to entirely replace your old intercom phone as the Phonein smart intercom includes all the functions of your current door phone right on the device, as well as having all the additional smart features detailed in the [User Guide](/UserGUide/using_app).

-#### Parrallel installation
+#### Parallel installation
-However, if you'd like to set up the Phonein smart intercom *in parrallel* of your existing phone for testing and familiarization purposes, we will detail that option below as well.
+However, if you'd like to set up the Phonein smart intercom *in parallel* of your existing phone for testing and familiarization purposes, we will detail that option below as well.

 # Installation steps